frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 ---

-CLI commands for creating and adminstering sub-CAs will be created, with appropriate ACIs for authorisation.
+CLI commands for creating and adminstering sub-CAs will be created, with appropriate ACIs for authorization.

 CLI commands that retrieve certificates will be enhanced to add the capability to retrieve certificate *chains* from the root to the